-Benjamin J. Wish joined the firm as an associate in 2011.
-Mr. Wish concentrates his practice on complex commercial litigation, shareholder and real estate disputes, and business torts.
-He also represents clients on a pro bono basis in the defense of their First Amendment rights.
+Benjamin J. Wish, a partner at the firm, concentrates his practice on complex commercial litigation, shareholder and real estate disputes, and white collar criminal defense, handling a wide range of matters in state and federal trial and appellate courts.
+Mr. Wish also represents clients on a pro bono basis in the defense of their First Amendment rights.

 He was chosen a 2021 Lawyer of the Year by Massachusetts Lawyers Weekly for his work in securing a $30 million settlement on behalf of a Massachusetts-based auto executive resolving a lawsuit against various defendants for breach of contract and other claims.

 Some of Mr. Wish's most recent and notable successes include: